Selected writings, notes, and reflections.

 ...So much darkness may not dwell there—Oh God—

-upon the dreadful firmament, and in the wind's hollow cry,
+in the dreadful firmament, in the howling of the wind,

 in the gazes, in the words of people…

-And everyone will speak as if they’re gone forever,
+And everyone will speak as if they were gone forever,

 everyone, as if they were dead…